Projects per year

 Hematopoietic stem cells (HSCs) are at the initiation of the hematopoietic hierarchy and give rise to all blood lineages in the adult organism.
 Understanding the molecular, cellular, and developmental biology of HSCs is of fundamental importance, but also clinically relevant for the progress of cell replacement therapies and transplantation protocols in blood-related genetic diseases.
 Yet, our capacity to grow, expand and manipulate HSCs is still limited and thus restricting opportunities for using them for therapies.

 While the major anatomical sites of hematopoiesis change during ontogeny, the developmental origin of HSCs remains undetermined.
 Furthermore, the gene regulatory networks (GRNs) involved in early blood specification is also unresolved.
 In our research, we use the avian (chick) embryo as a model organism which shares great similarities to human embryo development to investigate how HSCs are specified, how they behave at a cellular level and compare across species to apply this knowledge of the purpose of regenerative medicine.
 We adopt molecular biology techniques (such as in vivo genome-editing with CRISPR) and cellular biology techniques (such as advanced live imaging) along with the latest single-cell sequencing technologies (such as scRNA-seq and ATAC-seq) in parallel to computational biology to try and answer these key questions.
-To support us with our research we currently have funding from the British Heart Foundation (BHF).
+To support us with our research we currently have funding from the British Heart Foundation (BHF), the Royal Society and UKRI DTP.

 Career